Bulls trample Nets to remain unbeaten

-LOS ANGELES: The Chicago Bulls ran roughshod over the Brooklyn Nets on Monday, producing an explosive offensive effort in a 118-88 victory that has them off to a 3-0 start in the NBA.
+LOS ANGELES: The Chicago Bulls ran rough- shod over the Brooklyn Nets on Monday (Tuesday in Manila), producing an explosive offensive effort in a 118-88 victory that has them off to a 3-0 start in the NBA.

 It’s Chicago’s first 3-0 start since the 1996-97 season, and it comes despite fears that off-season changes including the departure of Derrick Rose and arrival of Dwyane Wade might see the Bulls take some time to click.